 (Chief Innovation Officer)

-Dr. Michael Cross PhD, MBA, is the Chief Operating Officer of ARTMS Inc. and has responsibilities that include business and corporate development, strategy and operations.
+Dr. Michael Cross PhD, MBA, is the Chief Innovation Officer of ARTMS Inc. and has responsibilities that include business and product development.
 Dr. Cross has over 20 years of industry experience with a successful background in venture capital financing, operations and business development transactions.
 Cross was the co-founder/COO/CBO of OncoSec Medical, an immuno-oncology company in San Diego.
 Before starting OncoSec Cross was the SVP and co-lead of a $330M Canadian life sciences venture fund.
 He has held senior positions at Viventia Biotech, MDS Proteomics, MDS Capital and the Toronto Raptors basketball team.
 Cross received his PhD in physiology from the University of Toronto and completed his post-doctoral training with the Department of Defense.

 Dr. Paul Schaffer